Serger Cover Tutorial

 When I first purchased my serger I covered it with a flimsy plastic cover that came with the machine.
 Knowing that this would never hold up, I have since made a simple serger cover from scraps.
 Enjoy this Serger Cover Tutorial.

 Here’s what the plastic cover looks like.
 It doesn’t go on easily and I usually end up leaving my serger uncovered.

-Neither is a great option.
-Also, there is the dilemma of my ever-growing stash of scraps from apron-making.
+There is also the dilemma of my ever-growing stash of sewing scraps.
 I think that these scraps mate and then reproduce.
 I know I don’t have that many scraps.

 Here’s what I did:

-By this point in the day it is about 107 outside (I’m serious!) and my sewing studio is starting to warm up.
-So, instead of getting really detailed in my quilting, I go with something simple.
-I pull out my Wave Edge Ruler and start marking wavy lines that are 1″ apart using a water soluble marker.
-I used the narrower curve of the wavy edge for this. (affiliate)
+By this point in the day it is about 107° outside (I’m serious – this is Austin!) and my sewing studio is starting to warm up.
+So, instead of getting really detailed in my quilting, I went with something simple.
+I pulled out my Wave Edge Ruler and started marking wavy lines with a water soluble marker.
+I made the lines approximately 1″ apart.

 Then, I just started stitching down the curvy lines.
-I didn’t do such a great job…did I mention it was hot in my sewing studio.
+I didn’t do such a great job because it was getting really hot in my sewing studio.

 Once I was done quilting, I trimmed off the excess and squared up my edges so the cover wouldn’t be all wonky.
 Since I didn’t want to sew on wet fabric, I chose to wait until I was finished to remove the water soluble markings.

-Prepare the edge binding.
 I did this by measuring all four sides and adding 10″ to this number.
 I cut several strips of fabric that were 2.75″ wide.
-Since I needed about 108″ I needed to piece these strips together.
-I did this by setting two strips together as seen above and stitched across at a 45° angle.
+I needed about 108″ of binding so I pieced these strips together by laying two strips together and stitching across at a 45° angle.